H. Chandler Elliott

 Harry Chandler Elliott (August 26, 1909-1978) was a naturalized American physician and writer of science fiction.

 Biography

 Elliott was educated at the University of Toronto where he received a B.A. in 1930 and a M.A. in 1935.
-His specialty was neuroanatomy, which he taught at the University of Nebraska School of Medicine.
+His speciality was neuroanatomy, which he taught at the University of Nebraska School of Medicine.
 His science fiction stories appeared in the magazines Galaxy Science Fiction, Beyond Fantasy Fiction and Astounding.
 His novel Reprieve from Paradise was published by Gnome Press in 1955.